Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Abstract

 \section{Abstract}

-Recent works have brought attention to the vulnerability of Federated Learning (FL) systems to \textit{gradient leakage attacks}.
-Such attacks exploit clients' uploaded gradients to reconstruct their sensitive data, thereby compromising the privacy protection capability of FL.
-In response, various defense mechanisms have been proposed to mitigate this threat by manipulating the uploaded gradients.
-Unfortunately, empirical evaluations have demonstrated limited resilience of these defenses against sophisticated attacks, indicating an urgent need for more effective defenses.
-In this paper, we explore a novel defensive paradigm that departs from conventional gradient perturbation approaches and instead focuses on the construction of robust data.
-Intuitively, if robust data exhibits low semantic similarity with clients' raw data, the gradients associated with robust data can effectively obfuscate attackers.
-To this end, we design \sysname that jointly optimizes two metrics for privacy protection and performance maintenance.
-The utility metric is designed to promote consistency between the gradients of key parameters associated with robust data and those derived from clients' data, thus maintaining model performance.
-Furthermore, the privacy metric guides the generation of robust data towards enlarging the semantic gap with clients' data.
-Theoretical analysis supports the effectiveness of \sysname, and empirical evaluations on multiple benchmark datasets demonstrate the superior defense effectiveness of \sysname at defending against state-of-the-art attacks.
+Recent works highlight the vulnerability of Federated Learning (FL) systems to \textit{gradient leakage attacks}, where attackers reconstruct clients' data from shared gradients, undermining FL's privacy guarantees.
+However, existing defenses show limited resilience against sophisticated attacks.
+This paper introduces a novel defensive paradigm that departs from conventional gradient perturbation approaches and instead focuses on the construction of robust data.
+Our theoretical analysis indicates such data, which exhibits low semantic similarity to the clients' raw data while maintaining good gradient alignment to clients' raw data, is able to effectively obfuscate attackers and yet maintain model performance.
+We refer to such data as robust data, and to generate it, we design \sysname that jointly optimizes two metrics for privacy protection and performance maintenance.
+The utility metric promotes the gradient consistency of key parameters between robust data and clients' data, while the privacy metric guides the generation of robust data towards enlarging the semantic gap with clients' data.
+Extensive empirical evaluations on multiple benchmark datasets demonstrate the superior performance of \sysname at defending against state-of-the-art attacks.